 All on one level.
 Three bedrooms; 2 x double, one with en suite shower room with shower and basin.
 1 x twin.
 Bathroom with bath, separate shower, basin and WC.
 Cloakroom with WC and basin.
 Open plan sitting with wood burner/dining room, kitchen.

 Central heating.
 Electric oven and hob, microwave, washing machine, fridge/freezer, dishwasher.
 TV, DVD player, WiFi, iPod dock, Power and fuel inc in rent.
 Bed linen and towels inc in rent.
 Cot and highchair available on request.Two well behaved pets welcome.
+Sorry Dogs to be no bigger than a Labrador.
 Sorry, no smoking.
 Parking for two cars.
 Courtyard to the front of the property, enclosed garden to the rear with outdoor furniture and barbecue.
 Sea and pub less than 1 mile.

 The charming village of Pendeen is situated on the Penwith Peninsula, an Area of Outstanding natural Beauty, in North West Cornwall.
 It has a handful of lovely pubs, convenience stores, pottery/gallery and a good fish & chip shop.
 There is also a wonderful lighthouse tucked away from the centre of the village, where you can marvel at the most spectacular sea views, stretching for miles.
 Perfect for exploring this lesser-known area of the county, there are so many fantastic things to see and do; from exploring the rugged coastline to pulling on your walking boots and criss-crossing the beautiful countryside, with public footpaths at every turn!
 The beaches in this section of Cornwall are fantastic and there are so many coastal villages and attractions that will keep you busy.
 Enjoy shopping in Penzance, discover hidden gems in St Ives' many harbourfront galleries, or find the perfect trinkets to take home in the novelty shops of Mousehole.
 The open-air Minack Theatre overlooking the stunning beach at Porthcurno should definitely go on the 'to visit' list, and you can also enjoy visiting the many filming locations of the BBC's, Poldark.
 Whether you're interested in a walking holiday, an adventure or a relaxed beach getaway, this fantastic area has something for everyone.